wichitastateesports/RamilHinshaw.github.io/temp/Happy-Birthday-Jacob.md

 And again Happy 22nd Birthday and Congratulations on your Graduation!
 ==============================================

-And seriously thx for being my friend
+And seriously thx for being my friend!
 ----------------------------------

 <div class="content-spacing"></div><div class="content-spacing"></div><div class="content-spacing"></div>